zumasys/docs/site/mv-connect/mvdbtoolkit/README.md

 ## Usage

 All tools in MVDBTOOLKIT are utilized via Objects.
-Instead of passing a number of params in and out of the functions you pass a single Object.
-This is not unlike using a single Dynamic arra to pass info in and out of the function.
-At this moment the only Object type understood by MVDBTOOLKIT are WOBJ objects.
+Instead of passing several parameters in and out of the functions you pass a single Object.
+This is not unlike using a single Dynamic array to pass info in and out of the function.
+At this time the only Object type understood by MVDBTOOLKIT are WOBJ objects.

-  Each Function has it's own define object definition.
+Each Function has its own specific object definition.
 There is very little syntax checking therefore if you are having issues it is recommended you convert your object to jSON and print out the payload.

 ### Example